SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

 Note that the demo presented on the link mentioned above was captured on a machine without any GPU.
 We observe that \newname can operate on a CPU and is quite fast at generating the solution even though the models were trained on GPUs.
 Just to get a sense of the delay, we randomly chose 200 erroneous programs of various lengths from our dataset, and measured the response time (time from the ``\newname'' button press to the time the fixed code is received back).
 The average response time is 0.88 seconds (standard deviation 0.49s, maximum 2.2s).
-While this by no means instantaneous, we can still provide a fix for a syntax error virtually always within a second or two, potentially saving the student and instructor's time.
-Our approach to integrating \newname into VSCode thus arguably attenuates the need for expensive GPUs that hinders the use of the deep learning model in low resource machines.
+While this by no means instantaneous, we can still provide a fix for a syntax error virtually always within a second or two, potentially saving the novice and instructor's time.
+Our approach to integrating \newname into VSCode thus arguably attenuates the need for expensive GPUs, and facilitates the use of the deep learning model in CPU-only machines.
+The CPU we used for the experiment is ``AMD Ryzen 7 2700X''.
+The code correction server occupies 1.765 GB of the memory.

+SynShine's response time is significantly lower than the time needed by a programmer to fix the program.
+Brown and Altadmri divided the mistakes that occurred in the Blackbox repository into 18 different classes, where 11 of them are syntactical errors~\cite{brown2017novice}.
+The programmers take 13-1000 seconds (median) to fix the mistakes~\cite{brown2017novice}.
+Our model, on the other hand, takes less than a second on average to process the files and suggest a fix.